π Contribute Benchmark#

 , specifying:name

-: Benchmark test dataset ID, used to load the benchmark test datasetmodel_adapter
+: Benchmark test dataset ID for loading the datasetmodel_adapter

-: General text generation model evaluation, returns the text generated by the model through input promptsMultiChoiceModelAdapter
+: General text generation model evaluation, returns text generated by the model via input promptOutputType.MULTIPLE_CHOICE

 subset_list